View Carolyn Ratliff's Obituary on thetelegraph.com and share memories

 She had worked as a workman's compensation adjuster for several insurance companies in Illinois and Missouri and was enjoying early retirement prior to her death.

-Visitation will be from 4-7 p.m.
-Tuesday, July 2 at Marks Mortuary in Wood River where services will be conducted at 11 a.m.
-Wednesday.
+Visitation will be from 4-7 p.m. on Tuesday, July 2 at Marks Mortuary in Wood River, Illinois where services will be conducted at 11 am on Wednesday, July 3.